avianinc/LLM-Starter-Kit/README.md

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

+### All Users
 - **Git**: [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your operating system.

+### Windows Users
+- **Docker Desktop for Windows**: Install Docker Desktop for Windows which includes Docker Compose.
+[Download Docker Desktop](https://docs.docker.com/docker-for-windows/install/).

+### Mac and Linux Users
 - **Docker**: [Install Docker](https://docs.docker.com/get-docker/) for your operating system.
-- **Docker Compose**: [Install Docker Compose](https://docs.docker.com/compose/install/) if it's not included in your Docker installation.
+- **Docker Compose**: Typically included with Docker for Linux.
+For Mac, Docker Desktop includes Docker Compose.
+Verify during installation.

 ## Cloning the Repository